The problem of flavour: Solutions of the flavour problem

+Georgi and Pais used the fact that the counter-terms required for renormalizability of the SM possess the symmetries of the Lagrangian before spontaneous breaking of the symmetry.
+This produces non-trivial relations among the counter-terms, resulting in zeroth-order relations among masses and couplings.
+This important result can be used to create non-trivial relations between the Cabibbo angle and the masses of quarks.
+For example, $\cos^2 \theta_W = M_W^2/M_Z^2$ is an example of the zeroth-order relation in the SM.
+For instance, in the case of $SU(2) \times U(1) \times U(1) $ model with two quark doublets, the Higgs multiplets required to generate leptonic masses are different from those which create quark masses.
+For quark masses, the model contains three Higgs doublets $\phi$, $\chi$, and $\eta$ of the type $(\frac{1}{2}^{(0,-1/2)})$.
+Now, by imposing $\mathcal{Z}_2$-type discrete symmetries, one can derive the Cabibbo angle in terms of the masses of the quarks of two doublets \cite{Georgi:1974yw}.

-The first serious attempt to explain the flavour mixing in a gauge theory with spontaneous symmetry breaking was made by Rujula, Georgi, and Glashow in an $SU(2)_L \times SU(2)_R \times U(1) $ model where quark mixing is produced through radiative corrections in the spirit of Weinberg's 1972 model\cite{DeRujula:1977dmn}.
+The first serious attempt to explain the flavour mixing in a gauge theory with spontaneous symmetry breaking was made by Rujula, Georgi, and Glashow (RGG) in an $SU(2)_L \times SU(2)_R \times U(1) $ model where quark mixing is produced through radiative corrections in the spirit of Weinberg's 1972 model\cite{DeRujula:1977dmn}.
+RGG used a discrete symmetry to forbid the off-diagonal terms in fermionic mass matrices such that the charged weak current is flavour diagonal.
+The flavour mixing is obtained by the soft breakdown of the discrete symmetry in the mass terms of the Higgs field resulting in a calculable Cabibbo angle in terms of a small soft breaking parameter.
 Shortly after this, Fritzsch calculated the Cabibbo angle in terms of the quark mass ratios in an $SU(2)_L \times SU(2)_R \times U(1) $ model and a discrete symmetry\cite{Fritzsch:1977za}.

 In 1979, Wilczek and Zee introduced the idea of gauged horizontal continuous symmetries, which can determine the weak mixing angles in terms of quark masses\cite{Wilczek:1978xi}.
-The FN mechanism was published in the same year.
-The models based on the FN mechanism with continuous horizontal symmetries are discussed in the references \cite{Leurer:1992wg,Leurer:1993gy,Ibanez:1994ig,Binetruy:1994ru,Dudas:1995yu,Grossman:1995hk,Nir:1995bu,Barbieri:1995uv,Binetruy:1996xk,Barbieri:1996ww,Choi:1996se,Nelson:1997bt,Buchmuller:1998zf,Babu:1999me,King:2001uz}.
+The idea was to introduce a gauge symmetry along the horizontal direction, which acts among the left-handed doublets and among the right-handed singlets.
+This is implemented by extending the SM by the continuous symmetry $SU(2)_H$, under which the vertical fermionic doublets and singlet fermions of the SM transform as triplets of the $SU(2)_H$.
+By adding two scalar fields, which are behaving as tensors and vectors under the $SU(2)_H$, one can obtain the Cabibbo angle in terms of masses of $d$, $s$, $u$, and $c$ quarks.